AleksandrEndovitskii/HandOfCards/README.md

 # HandOfCards

-Base libriary for creationg you own CCG games
+Base library for creating you own CCG games